Posttraumatic Stress Disorder

 - Intrusive thoughts and flashbacks

-- Suspicion increases – victims are suspicious of most people with whom they come in contact.
+- Suspicion increases – victims are suspicious of many or most people with whom they come into contact

 - Concentration level drop – some victims are unable to work